 So, it’s important to remember at this stage that (unless they’re a close family friend) they have literally no clue who you are.
 So tell them!
 Introduce yourself and give them some context as to who you are, any previous (relevant) experience and show some personality and passion for the industry.

 When gaining work experience it’s often your attitude that matters more than skills, so make it super clear how excited you are to learn more about the industry and workplace from them specifically.
+If you need help getting started with your email, check out our free email templates here.

 Be Clear About What Work Experience You’re Looking For